 If you are looking for guaranteed asset protection, Chapter 13 never requires you to sell any of your possessions; this type of bankruptcy reduces and reorganizes your debts into a reasonable 3-to-5-year payment plan instead.
 Rather than eliminating debts immediately, you'll pay them back over time while enjoying complete asset protection.

 Another facet of the asset protection bankruptcy offers is called an "automatic stay."
 The moment you file your petition, the court issues this order, which prohibits your creditors from contacting you or trying to collect from you.
-This includes foreclosures and repossessions, keeping your property safe!
+This includes Florida foreclosures, keeping your property safe!

 Choose an Asset Protection Attorney